ravenberg/laravel-inertia-react-preset/README.md

 $ npm install && npm run dev
 ```

-🎉 You're all set time to develop your app.
+🎉 You're all set.
+Time to craft your app.